webits-labs/steamdeckdocs/docs/index.md

 This project is still very much a Work In Progress.
 Currently we are working on:

-* --Deploying the website through github (i'm doing it manually as of now)--
+* Deploying the website through github (i'm doing it manually as of now)
 * Add steamdeck icon emoji's, so you can easily use the steamdeck icons in the documentation.
 (For example: :button-a: or :button-steam: will render an icon)
 * Creating a styleguide so that the documentation will look uniform
 * Adding more documentation